(Un)distorted stabilisers in the handlebody group: Meridian Stabilisers

-In the proof it will be useful to use a second model\footnote{The reason for using both models is that curves and curve pairs have easier to phrase minimal position properties as opposed to embedded graphs.}, which is very similar to the graph of rigid racks employed in~\cite{HH1}. \begin{definition} For numbers $k_0, k_1$, the graph $\mathcal{R}(k_0, k_1)$ has \begin{description} \item[Vertices] corresponding to (isotopy classes of)connected graphs $\Gamma\subset\partial V$ with at most $k_0$ vertices, which contain a filling meridian system as an embedded subgraph, and have simply connected complementary regions. \item[Edges] between graphs $\Gamma, \Gamma'$ which intersect in at most $k_1$ points. \end{description} \end{definition} As above, we can choose the constants $k_0, k_1$ so that the resulting graph is connected, and we will do so.
-Similarly, we define $\mathcal{R}(\delta)$, and assume that it is also connected.
+In the proof it will be useful to use a second model\footnote{The reason for using both models is that curves and curve pairs have easier to phrase minimal position properties as opposed to embedded graphs.}, which is similar to the graph of rigid racks employed in~\cite{HH1}. \begin{definition} For numbers $k_0, k_1$, the graph $\mathcal{R}(k_0, k_1)$ has \begin{description} \item[Vertices] corresponding to (isotopy classes of) connected graphs $\Gamma\subset\partial V$ with at most $k_0$ vertices, which contain a filling meridian system $C(\Gamma)$ as an embedded subgraph, and have simply connected complementary regions. \item[Edges] between graphs $\Gamma, \Gamma'$ which intersect in at most $k_1$ points (up to isotopy). \end{description} \end{definition} Arguing as in the proof of Lemma~\ref{lem:modelbuilding}, we can choose the constants $k_0, k_1$ so that the resulting graph is connected, locally finite, and the action of the handlebody group is properly discontinuous and cocompact (here, the role of $l$ is played by the complement of the embeddded subgraph defined by the filling meridian system).
+Similar to the definition of $\mathcal{G}(\delta)$, we define $\mathcal{R}(\delta)$ to be the full subgraph spanned by vertices corresponding to graphs $\Gamma$, to that the filling meridian system $C(\Gamma)$ also contains $\delta$.
+Arguing as above, we may assume that it is also connected, and the stabiliser of $\delta$ acts cocompactly.

+By possibly increasing the constants defining $\mathcal{R}$, there is a natural map which sends a vertex $(C, l)$ to the union $C\cup l$ (assuming that $l$ is in minimal position with respect to $C$).
+Observe that the map $U$ is equivariant for the action of the handlebody group on $\mathcal{G}, \mathcal{R}$.
+As a consequence, $U$ is a quasi-isometry, as the handlebody group acts cocompactly on both of these graphs.
+The restriction is also a quasi-isometry, as it is equivariant for the stabiliser of $\delta$, which acts cocompactly on both sides.